adonisdario/data-science/best-gk-2023-24/readme.md

   -   GK: 5th in Save% (78.7%) | 7th in Goals Avoided (+19.2) | 48th in Saves/90 (3.1) | 97% of 90s played
   - Team: 65th in SoTA/90 (4.1) | 58th in PSxG/90 (1.3)
     > *His team conceded a low amount of Shots on target with regular value chances in average.*

-Donnarumma, Sommer, Di Gregorio and Samba appears at the top 10 list of both Save% and Goals Avoided.
-And by looking at the chart, they appear over the trendline;

 ### Conclusion